groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Visio Drawing XML File (.vdx) represents any drawing or chart created in Microsoft Visio, but saved in XML format have .VDX extension.
-A Visio drawing XML file is created in Visio software, which is developed by Microsoft.
+Represents a Visio Drawing XML File (.vdx), which represents any drawing or chart created in Microsoft Visio but saved in XML format with the .VDX extension.
+A Visio drawing XML file is created in the Visio software developed by Microsoft.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/vdx